 Prior to the first day of camp, you will be made aware of medical alerts for campers in your group.
 Please pay close attention to all allergies, including insect allergies (bees, etc.).
 Food allergies (some life threatening) are becoming more prevalent.
 Never allow campers to share food!
 Strictly monitor the diet of campers with food allergies.
-If you are uncertain whether or not a camper should eat a lunch item or a snack or any food, check with the Director or a Division Leader.
+If you are uncertain whether a camper is allowed to eat a certain food, check with the Director or a Division Leader.
 Counselors and campers should never bring in candy, gum or other food treats.
 Food is only eaten at lunch and snack.